GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 Passport consists of a Node.js application and a couple of oxAuth custom interception scripts and custom pages, which together coordinate the flows required for an inbound identity solution.

-Starting with Gluu Server CE 4.0, all actions required to configure your inbound identity environment can be achieved via oxTrust admin UI.
+Starting with Gluu Server CE 4.0, all actions required to configure the inbound identity environment can be achieved via the oxTrust admin UI.

 ## Passport setup

 Passport is available as an optional component during [Gluu Server installation](https://gluu.org/docs/ce/installation-guide/).
-Or, to add Passport to an existing Gluu Server installation, perform the following actions (requires Internet access):
+After installation, Passport can be added to an existing Gluu Server installation by performing the following actions (requires Internet access):

-1. Login to Gluu Server chroot
+1. Log in to the Gluu Server chroot

 1. cd to `/install/community-edition-setup`